Kender2/amalur/korevm.md

 Lua can be extended with C code, which is what the developers used to add tons of new functions, ready to be used from scripts.
 These are listed in the functions.txt file.

+See https://www.lua.org/pil/24.html for more information on the topic.

 #### Opcodes